djangify/our-spot/README.md

 Covering network setup up, role allocation, user registration, login, and logout functionality.

 **_User Profiles:_**
-This epic covers user profiles, creating, editing and deleting
+This epic covers user profiles, creating, editing and deleting.

 **_Photo Management:_**
-How users will add, edit and delete locations.
+How users will add, edit and delete photos and any additional information added with the photo, e.g. description.

 **_Location Detail Page:_**
 This focuses on the detailed view of a specific location and what will be shown.